hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05f-Forms.md

   let weekEnd =  days.splice(1, 3);
   ```

-  What will be the content of the array days after the execution of the above code?
+  What will be the content of the array `days` after the execution of the above code?

   a. `days` is not modified.
   b. `['Monday', 'Friday', 'Saturday', 'Sunday']`<br>
   c. `['Thursday', 'Friday', 'Saturday', 'Sunday']`<br>
   d. `['Monday', 'Thursday', 'Friday', 'Saturday', 'Sunday']`<br>

-  Ans: <br>
+  Ans: c<br>
-  Explanation:
+  Explanation: The `splice(begin, nb)` method will remove `nb` elements starting from index equal to `begin`.

 12. Two decimals only